Rhine Falls Switzerland

 The Rhine Falls are a magnificent sight!
 They are the largest waterfalls in Europe, located in a small town called Neuhausen, near Schaffhausen, not far from Zurich.
 The drive from Zurich is also enjoyable because of the beautiful Swiss countryside and landscape.

 Upon arrival we bought tickets to enter the fort and pathway to the falls.
-We walked down the path with different viewpoints of the falls.
-They are powerful and loud, at some viewpoints you can feel the mist from the waterfall.
+We walked down the path with different viewpoints of the falls, which are powerful and loud.
+At some point you can feel the mist from the waterfall.

 On the other side of the Rhine River is Germany!
 So we saw Germany from Switzerland :)

 To get to the bottom you can either take a glass elevator or walk the path.
-We chose the path to get a variety of views of the falls.
-To go back up we took the elevator, which had good views of its own...
+We chose the path to get a variety of views.
+To go back up we took the elevator, which had a great view as well...

 After riding the elevator up, then back down, then back up (we liked the view :), we ate ice-cream and drank Rivella, a Swiss soda made with milk!
-I would've never guessed it was milk based if nobody told me.
-Our tour guide for the day was my friend's friend, Elena, who lives in Zurich.
-Before our trip we didn't even know she lived in Zurich, Kim contacted her after we got there and she offered to take us on a day trip to Rhine Falls.
+We would've never guessed it if, our local friend, Elena, didn’t tell us.
+Elena is my friend Kim’s acquaintance/friend through a family business who lives in Zurich.
 Elena told us about Rivella and made sure we tried it, and we were not disappointed, it was pretty good!

 Facts about Rhine Falls: